zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-fastcrud.md

 ## Features

-- This library package contains both .NET 4.5 and 4.6 DLLs, and one of them will be installed only based on the target framework selected in your project.
+- This library package contains both .NET 4.5 and 4.6 DLLs, and one of them will be installed based on the target framework selected for your project.
 - **Dapper.FastCrud** can support SQLSever, LocalDB, SQLite, MySQL, MariaDB, and PostgreSQL etc.
 - Composite primary keys mapping.
 - Multiple entity mappings are supported